Koestler Parapsychology Unit (KPU) is a research group based in the Psychology

 and updates on twitter

-OCTOBER 2012: For information about Dr Watt's research into the psychology and parapsychology of precognitive dream experiences, funded by the Perrott-Warrick Fund, click here.
+JUNE 2013: Dr Caroline Watt is delighted to announce that her Perrott-Warrick research fellowship has been extended until the end of December 2014.
+For information about Dr Watt's research into the psychology and parapsychology of precognitive dream experiences, funded by the Perrott-Warrick Fund, click here.